gpsites/ecosmos.com/articles/abortion.md

 However, in itself that is not significant to personhood: A cancerous tumor is genetically unique and has human DNA, but it is certainly not something which has rights --- in fact, it is the sort of thing we strive to kill.
-And on the other hand, twins are *not* composed ofgenetically unique human tissue, yet they *are* clearly people with rights that must be recognized and protected.
+And on the other hand, twins are *not* composed of genetically unique human tissue, yet they *are* clearly people with rights that must be recognized and protected.
 So being composed of genetically unique human tissue can itself have nothing whatever to do with the correct criteria for personhood.